 Your account has been activated!

-The gods were truly inspired when they created Përmet, giving this town a timeless picturesque landscape.
-Here, the mountains, hills, rivers and forests play a spectacular game of hide-and-seek!
-Përmet has gradually become one of the most visited destinations for outdoor adventure.
-Rafting across the Vjosa River and healthy recreation in its natural thermal baths are the two main attractions.
-The baths are highly recommended by doctors for their health benefits.
-They are, however, also wonderful to immerse yourself in for no other reason than pure pleasure!
+The gods must have been truly inspired when they conceived the town of Përmet, blessing it with a timeless picturesque landscape.
+Here, the mountains, hills, rivers, and forests play a truly breathtaking game of hide-and-seek!
+Përmet has gradually become one of Albania’s most visited destinations for outdoor adventure.
+Whether it’s rafting across the Vjosa River, or healthy recreation in its natural thermal baths.
+The Benja Thermal Pools are highly-recommended by doctors for their health benefits, but are also wonderful to immerse yourself in for no other reason than pure pleasure!

-The Vjosa River flows across the entire valley and eventually branches out into the Langarica River, the latter stretching across a canyon of the same name.
-The caves within the Langarica Canyon are spectacular!
-Warm waters join Langarica’s stream which, despite the cold temperatures of the river, remain at 29-30 degrees Celsius year-round.
-These are the thermal baths of Bënja, or llixha as they are called in Albania, located only 13 km from the center of Përmet.
-Hundreds of people come here to seek recovery from rheumatism or skin and kidney ailments.
-In fact, each thermal pool serves a particular curative purpose!
-These baths, rich in minerals, are located very close to each other.
+The Vjosa River flows across the entire valley, and eventually branches out into the Langarica River – the latter stretching across a canyon of the same name.
+The caves within the Langarica Canyon are really a sight to behold!
+Warm waters join Langarica’s stream, which despite the naturally cold temperature of the river, keep it at a warming 29-30 degrees celsius all year-round.
+These are the thermal baths of Bënja, or llixha as they are called in Albanian.
+They are located only 13 km from the centre of the beautiful Përmet.
+People flock here to seek recovery from rheumatism, skin, and kidney ailmentsn to name but a few of the symptoms known to be relieved here.
+They say in fact, that each thermal pool, rich in minerals, serves a particular healing purpose!

-Bënja’s waters are smooth and clear and contain a high content of sulfur.
-The stone baths are the most authentic and, as such, they attract visitors year-round.
-The winter, when the temperatures in Përmet fall below 0 degrees Celsius, is the best time to immerse yourself in these hot baths.
-Remember, 20-25 minutes suffices!
-More time in the highly sulfuric waters is quite overwhelming and not necessarily healthy.
+The Benja Thermal Pools are smooth and clear, and also contain a high content of sulphur.
+The stone baths are the most authentic, and as such, attract a large amount of visitors all year-round.
+The winter, when the temperature in Përmet falls below 0 degrees celsius is the best time to immerse yourself in these hot baths.
+Enjoy that satisfying contrast between the air and water!
+Remember though, 20-25 minutes in the pool usually suffices!
+More time in the highly sulphuric waters can be quite overwhelming, and not necessarily that good for you.

-Don’t be surprised if you notice people entirely covered in black mud!
-These deposits of the thermal waters contain regenerative properties for the skin.
-These waters flow from deep chasms of the cliffs surrounding the Langarica Canyon and have been well-known since antiquity.
-You can find two of the largest and most popular baths at the foot of the Bridge of Katiu (the Judge’s Brigde).
-These are particularly beneficial for curing gastric and rheumatic diseases.
-At once, you get all the natural health benefits while taking in the scenic landscape of Përmet.
+Don’t be surprised if you notice people here covered entirely in black mud!
+These muddy deposits of the thermal waters contain regenerative properties for the skin.
+The waters flow from the deep chasms of the cliffs surrounding the Langarica Canyon.
+They have been well-known for their health purposes since antiquity.
+You can find two of the largest and most popular baths at the foot of the Bridge of Katiu (the Judge’s Bridge).
+These are known for being particularly beneficial for curing gastric and rheumatic diseases.
+A visit to these natural baths provides you with wonderfully natural health benefits, whilst taking in the spectacular scenic landscape of Përmet.

-The beautiful Ottoman bridge is yet another attraction of this area.
-In fact, this area represents a valuable archeological site in general.
-The earliest objects found in the cave settlements belong to the Neolithic (7000-3000 BC) and the Eneolithic (3000-2000 BC) periods.
+The beautiful Ottoman bridge is another popular attraction in an area highly-regarded for its archaeological value.
+The earliest objects found in the cave settlements here belong to the Neolithic (7000-3000 BC) and the Eneolithic (3000-2000 BC) periods.